kelseygonzalez/website/content/authors/admin/_index.md

 I have a strong methodological background following my extensive quantitative and computational methods training at the University of Arizona.
 I have researched Latina/o Panethnicity, white fragility, and population health behaviors during  Covid-19, leading to publications in *Ethnic and Racial Studies*, *Sociological Perspectives*, *Journal on Migration and Human Security*, and the *Journal of Religion and Health*.

-I am a [Certified RStudio Trainer](https://education.rstudio.com/trainers/) and a [Carpentries instructor](https://carpentries.org/instructors/).
+I am a [RStudio Academy Mentor](https://www.rstudio.com/academy/), [a Certified RStudio Trainer](https://education.rstudio.com/trainers/) and a [Carpentries instructor](https://carpentries.org/instructors/).
 You can view some of my open source teaching materials at my [Youtube Channel](https://www.youtube.com/c/KelseyGonzalez), a [sample semester-long course website](https://american-stat-412612.netlify.app/) or [3-day seminar materials](https://kelseygonzalez.github.io/workshop/2021-05-26-cpath/).